 This recipe is quick to make and a bright addition to any lunchtime meal.
 Make them and learn why deviled eggs with tuna are a Spanish favorite.

-- Add half of the egg yolks to the bowl and mix until a paste.
+Add half of the egg yolks to the bowl and mix to a paste.
 (To keep the mixture moist, you may need to add more tomato sauce.)
 Add salt and pepper to taste.
 Spoon this tuna mixture into the halved egg whites.

-- Optionally, you can garnish your tuna deviled eggs with half of a cherry tomato and some chives.
-Simply slice cherry tomatoes in half, and place one half on top of each deviled egg.
+Optionally, you can garnish your tuna deviled eggs with chives and cherry tomatoes.
+Simply slice the cherry tomatoes into quarters, and place a piece on top of each deviled egg.
 Sprinkle chives on top of the serving dish.